laushiju/laushiju/README.md

 - 👋 Hi, I’m Julia
-- 🔭 I’m currently working remotely @ Carecar
+- 🔭 I’m currently working as a CSR @ Carecar
-- 👀 I’m interested in eat sleep learing thinking cooking...etc
+- 👀 I’m interested in eating sleeping learing thinking cooking...etc
 - 🌱 I’m currently learning next.js
-- 📫 How to reach me juju.y.pan@gmail.com
+- 📫 How to reach me: juju.y.pan@gmail.com

 <!---
 laushiju/laushiju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.